 There are three main areas of Dr. Weaver's research including: 1) examining social entrepreneurship as a strategy for human and community development, 2) assessing the reach of social enterprises in the United States and 3) exploring civic engagement as both a pedagogical tool as well as a tool for community development.

 A summary of her research publication activity is provided below.

 Peer-Reviewed Journal Articles

-Weaver, R. L. Danley, S. & Otero-Vera, I. (forthcoming).
+Weaver, R. L. Danley, S. & Otero-Vera, I. (2018).
 Lessons Learned: Training Doctoral Students to Research Nonprofit Organizations.
 Journal of Nonprofit Education and Leadership.

 Weaver, R. L. (2018).
 Re-conceptualizing social value: Applying the capability approach in social enterprise research.
 Journal of Social Entrepreneurship.
 Access the article here.

 Kato, S., Ashley, S.R., Weaver, R. (2017).
 Measuring social value: Operationalization of the capabilities approach.
 VOLUNTAS: International Journal of Voluntary and Nonprofit Organizations.
 Access article here.

 Weaver, R. L. (2016).
 Social enterprise self-employment programs: A two-dimensional human capital investment strategy.
 Social Enterprise Journal, 12 (1).
 Access article here. - Winner of the "Highly Commended Article" Award from the Emerald Literati Awards.